 “One of the world’s most daring conductors.”Wall Street Journal

-From producing records in Africa to curating innovative concert series in Melbourne, Copenhagen, Berlin and Helsinki - where he holds the position of Artistic Director of the Musica nova Helsinki festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
-He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves and Sydney Festival.
+From producing records in Africa to curating innovative concert series in Melbourne, London, Copenhagen, Berlin and Helsinki – as Artistic Director of the Musica nova Helsinki Festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
+He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves, Sydney and Holland Festivals.

 In 2013, de Ridder founded ‘s t a r g a z e’, a think-tank pool of like-minded European musicians.
 Operating from Berlin, they quickly found a home at the legendary Volksbühne theatre, where they put on their own 3-day festival, 's t a r g a z e presents', performing with artists like Terry Riley, Tyondai Braxton, Nils Frahm, Pantha du Prince and Pekka Kuusisto.
 They appear regularly at the Barbican Centre and at Ruhrtriennale.
 In December 2015, they unveiled ‘s t a r g a z e orchestral', again at the Volksbühne. s t a r g a z e began the current season making their debut at the BBC Proms, in a programme reinterpreting the work of David Bowie.
 They make further debuts this season at Paris Philharmonie and in New York City.